Code-Institute-Submissions/MP1-U2/README.md

 #### User goals are:

- * Attain a snapshot of the history and discography of the bands U2.
+ * Attain a snapshot of the history and discography of the band U2.
  * Easily navigable pages.
  * Easy to find and intuitive navigation bar.